 Should you get one?

 If you are a first-time dog owner, neither of these puppies might be right for you.
 Because of their stubbornness, they might not follow you as an alpha leader.
-It is hard to assert your authority when you are a first time owner.
+First time dog owners will have a hard time asserting their authority.
+Even more with Siberian Husky puppies.

 It is important that you train and socialize them early on.
 Being highly active, they need exercise on a daily basis.